gamejolt/doc-help/src/guidelines/index.md

 The following items will help to define some of the bannable offenses on Game Jolt.
 These are things that, if done, may result in someone's account being banned or even completely removed from the site.

 Note that our moderators research and react to everything on a case by case basis.
 This means the results of an offense will vary and some offenses that result in disciplinary action may not be included on this list at all.
 While the reporting feature helps us get a better understanding of a situation, we still carefully review the actions of each user before making any decisions.
+Please note that we refrain from revealing the offenses of users publicly, as doing so would be a violation of privacy.

 The following offenses apply to all forms of content on Game Jolt including but not limited to games, Communities, posts, comments, shouts and personal messages.